-We are a non-profit public art project that inspires artists to create work in their communities–sparking hope, connection, and conversations about mental health.
+We are a non-profit public art project that inspires artists to create murals in their communities–sparking hope, connection, and conversations about mental health.

 Our Murals